Search

 But this is not the case.
 It is a myth, that the more sound-absorbing elements you add to a room, the better the acoustics will be.

-If you add too many sound-absorbing elements in a high absorption class, the sound will be “killed”, as it will create a too short reverberation time, which will result in a bad and uncomfortable acoustic environment.
+If you add too many sound-absorbing elements in a high absorption class, the sound will be “killed”, as it will create a short reverberation time, which will result in a bad and uncomfortable acoustic environment.

 It is therefore important to create a synergy between the function and the acoustics of the room.
 An acoustic ceiling covers a big surface in a room and is one of the best ways to optimise the acoustics, but keep in mind that a ceiling in acoustic class A might be too much, and a lower class will be a better choice.
 However, it all comes down to the intended use of the room.

-Qualified knowledge and advice
+Qualified Knowledge and Advice

 When working with acoustics, there are many parameters to take into consideration.
 It is therefore important, to get the right counselling from professionals, ensuring that the solution you choose solves your acoustic needs and that you do not end up with too many or too few sound-absorbing elements.